SCUBAGUYPNW/301-code-wars/sum-odd-cubed/README.md

 # Sum of Odd Cubed Numbers

 Problem Domain:
 Find the sum of the odd numbers within an array, after cubing the initial integers.
-This function will return undefined (NULL in PHP) if any of the values aren't numbers.
+Return undefined if any array contains non-integers.